Travel details

 -

-This cruise leisurely tours the Bosphorus Strait, which separates Istanbul's European and Asian sides, aboard a regular ferry.
-Departing from the Eminönü pier near the Galata Bridge, you can enjoy a magnificent waterside view where palaces, mosques, fortresses, and mansions appear one after another.
+A leisurely cruise on a public ferry across the Bosphorus, which separates Istanbul's European and Asian sides.
+Departing from the Eminönü pier near the Galata Bridge, you can enjoy a magnificent waterside view as palaces, mosques, fortresses, and mansions appear one after another.

-This regular ferry route is rooted in local life, offering a different perspective from tourist cruises—viewing the city as part of everyday life.
-The ferry stops at various points while heading north along the strait, and the trip takes about one and a half hours.
-It is a peaceful boat journey tracing the waterways where Europe and Asia, past and present, intersect.
+This public ferry route is rooted in local life, offering a perspective different from tourist cruises—viewing the city as part of everyday life.
+The ferry makes stops along the way while heading north through the strait, and the trip takes about an hour and a half.
+It is a calm voyage tracing the waterway where Europe and Asia, past and present, intersect.

 -